 - Environment Canada, Canada’s Greenhouse Gas Inventory 1990-2005, Greenhouse Gas Division, Government of Canada, April 2007.

 - Environment Canada.
 1997.
 Global Climate Change, "The Science of Climate Change".

 - 1999.
 Reducing Nitrous Oxide Emission From Agro Ecosystems.
 InternationalN0 Workshop, March 3-5.
 Banff, Alberta.

-Information provided by Rob Dunn, Conservation Cropping Specialist.
+Information provided by Rob Dunn, former Conservation Cropping Specialist.
 Alberta Agriculture and Rural Development